Caprico1/spawn_terminal/README.md

 # spawn_terminal

+Spawns a `bin/bash` terminal.

-Works in both Python2 and Python3
+Works in both Python2 and Python3.

-This script is meant too be used with meterpreter
+This script is meant too be used with meterpreter.

 # Basic usage